 Based on where they are employed, personal support workers’ responsibilities can vary.
 Some tasks personal support workers may be required to complete include:

-- Helping patients feed themselves, with personal care, with mental health challenges, etc.
+- Helping patients feed themselves with personal care, mental health challenges, etc.

 - Administering medications

 - Developing and implementing care plans that cater to specific patients’ needs

 To learn more about the PSW profession, check out our blog post on How To Know If A PSW Career Is Right For You.